PawseySC/shell-hpc/_episodes/01-intro.md

 ### How does the shell know what `ls` and its flags mean?

 Every command is a program stored somewhere on the computer, and the shell keeps a list of places to search for commands (the list is in a **variable** called `$PATH`, but those are concepts we'll meet later and not too important at the moment).
 Recall that commands, flags and arguments are separated by spaces.

 So let's look at the REPL (read-evaluate-print loop) in more detail.
 Notice that the "evaluate" step is made of two parts:

 1. Read what was typed (`ls -F /` in our example)
     The shell uses the spaces to split the line into the command, flags, and arguments
 2. Evaluate:
     a.
 Find a program called `ls`
     b.
 Execute it, passing it the flags and arguments (`-F` and `/`) to interpret as the program sees fit
 3. Print the output produced by the program

 and then print the prompt and wait for you to enter another command.

 > ## Command not found
 > If the shell can't find a program whose name is the command you typed, it
 > will print an erorr message like:
 >
 > ~~~
 > $ ls-F
 > -bash: ls-F: command not found
 > ~~~
 > {: .language-bash}
 >
 > Usually this means that you have mis-typed the command - in this case we omitted
 > the space between `ls` and `-F`.
 {: .callout}

 ### Is it difficult?

 It isn't difficult, but it is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
 A GUI presents you with choices and you select one.
 With a CLI the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
 They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
 But a small number of commands gets you a long way.
-Most people need to Google / look up documentation unix commands and don't know off the top of their head
+Most people need to look up documentation or search the web for Unix commands they don't know off the top of their head.

 ![XKCD](../fig/tar_2x.png)

 [https://xkcd.com/1168/](https://imgs.xkcd.com/comics/tar.png)

 ### Flexibility and automation

 The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
 Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allowing you to repeat them easily.

 In addition, the command line is often the easiest way to interact with remote machines and supercomputers.